grantcarthew/start-prototype/docs/design/design-records/dr-035-interactive-browsing.md

 - No fancy TUI in v1 (no arrow key navigation, no fuzzy search, no multi-select, but can add in v2 if users request)
 - Category navigation adds step (extra prompt compared to flat list, but better organization for large catalogs)
-- No inline search in TUI (can't filter by keyword while browsing, use start assets search or --category flag instead)
+- No inline search in TUI (can't filter by keyword while browsing, use start assets search or query-based mode instead)
 - Numbered input only (typing numbers instead of arrow keys, but works everywhere)
-- Manual category selection (can't auto-detect user intent, but --category flag available)
+- Manual category selection in interactive mode (can't auto-detect user intent, use query-based mode for targeted search)

 Gain: